-Research leads to economic benefits by attracting commercial income that can build the research capacity of frontline services, as well as providing access to novel treatments and technologies received for free.
+Research leads to economic benefits by attracting non-commercial funding and commercial income that can build the research capacity of frontline and other support services, as well as providing access to novel treatments and technologies received for free.

-Research is an essential pillar of securing and maintaining University Health Board status and a key enabler for NHS Wales to deliver 'A Healthier Wales.'
+Research is an essential pillar of securing and maintaining University (Health Board) status and a key enabler for NHS Wales to deliver 'A Healthier Wales.'